jesvedberg/Ancestry_HMM-S/README.md

         --grid 1000 2000 10 0.001 0.01 0.001

-will at every 10 site between the 1000:nd and 2000:nd variable site calculate the likelihood ratio for values of s between 0.001 and 0.1 with step length 0.001 (0.001, 0.002, 0.003 ...
-0.008, 0.09).
-The output will be printed to STDOUT as described above:
+will at every 10 sites between the 1000:nd and 2000:nd variable site calculate the likelihood ratio for values of s between 0.001 and 0.1 with step length 0.001 (0.001, 0.002, 0.003 ...
+0.098, 0.099).
+The output will be printed to STDOUT with the same columns as described above:

         143625  0.001   0.0623890906572
         143625  0.002   0.113553284202